masonwang025/basic-http-server/README.md

 # Node-HTTP-Server

-An HTTP server built from scratch with Node (no express).
+An HTTP server built from scratch with Node (no express). <b>Serves HTML, CSS, JS, JSON, PNG, and JPG files.</b>

 ## Usage